Chronicle

 7/13/1749 Nanticoke regretting omission of visits by Moravians

-7/14/1749 Cayuga Visitors praised as friendly and modest
+7/14/1749 Cayuga visitors praised as friendly and modest

-7/20/1749 Five Nations Leaders arriving at Shamokin
+7/20/1749 Five Nations of the Haudenosaunee leaders arriving at Shamokin

-7/22/1749 Five Nations Visitors at Shamokin
+7/22/1749 Five Nations of the Haudenosaunee visitors at Shamokin

-7/22/1749 Onondago Visitor at Shamokin.
+7/22/1749 Onondago visitor at Shamokin.

-7/22/1749 Seneca Visitor at Shamokin
+7/22/1749 Seneca visitor at Shamokin

 7/25/1749; Drinking & noise all night